Nanjing: Education

 By 2021, Nanjing has 68 institutions of higher learning, including ten 111-plan universities, eight 211 universities, and 97 academicians.
 As the educational center of southern China for more than 1,700 years, Nanjing has many highly ranked educational institutions, with the number of universities (13) listed in 147 Double First-Class Universities ranking third (after Beijing and Shanghai).
 The ratio of college students to the total population ranks No.1 among large cities nationwide.
-Nanjing was ranked 69th globally by the QS Best Student City in 2025.
+Nanjing was ranked 59th globally by the QS Best Student City in 2026.

 Nanjing has the fifth-largest scientific research output of any city in the world.
-Since 2022, it has been ranked as the world's top second scientific research center in earth & environmental sciences after Beijing and the world's top third scientific research center in chemistry after Beijing and Shanghai, according to the Nature Index.
+When compared to other countries in the region, Nanjing ranked higher than South Korea, securing third place in Asia and Oceania after China and Japan, according to the Nature Index for 2025.
+For instance, Nanjing's share of the 2024 Nature Index is 2,135.61, with a count of 4,282, while South Korea's share is 2,017.95, with 3,431 counts.
+Since 2022, it has been ranked as the world's top second scientific research center in earth & environmental sciences after Beijing and the world's top third scientific research center in chemistry, physical sciences, and natural sciences after Beijing and Shanghai, according to the Nature Index.

 Nanjing University is considered one of the top national universities nationwide, and it is ranked among the world's top 10 universities by Nature Index.
-As of 2025, Nanjing University ranked 7th in China, 14th in Asia and 65th globally by Times Higher Education World University Rankings.
-Southeast University is also among the top universities in China, ranking 101-150 globally.
+As of 2026, Nanjing University ranked 7th in China, 13th in Asia and 62nd globally by Times Higher Education World University Rankings.
+Southeast University is also among the top universities in China, ranking 89th globally.
 It is considered one of the best universities for Architecture and Engineering in China.
 Many universities in Nanjing have satellite campuses or have moved their main campus to Xianlin University City in the eastern suburb.
 Some of the other most prominent national universities in Nanjing are:

 Some of the other most prominent national universities in Nanjing are: